dathanho/dathanho/README.md

 ## Hello❗

+I'm an Electrical and Computer Engineering student at Oregon State University with a huge passion for audio, music, and computer systems/architecture.

 <!--
 **dathanho/dathanho** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.